selirah/deel-autcomplete-component/questions.md

 ```

-In this example, both `<h1>` and `<p>` are sibling elements.
-If a developer decides to style both with say a margin, it will lead to an unexpected result because there is no enclosing element around them.
+In this example, both `<h1>` and `<p>` are siblings.
+If a developer decides to add a `margin` around them in css, it will lead to an unexpected result because there is no enclosing element around them.
 The styling can only take effect if the developer encloses the elements with a `<div>` or its equivalent sibling.

 ## Question 6